kirbydesign/designsystem/readme.md

 ## Chart Components

 The Kirby chart components use Highcharts.
 Note that this is a licensed product.

+## Auto-merge

+Adding the `merge:ready` label to a pull-request will cause it to automatically be merged with `master` once it passes all checks (including approval of the pull-request).
+Once auto-merging begins it will automatically be labeled with the `automerge`-label.

 [angular]: https://angular.io
 [jasmine]: https://jasmine.github.io/